 After you graduate from high school you find yourself thrust out into the world with an endless array of possibilities.
 For many people, the years after high school are filled with more school, typically at a 4-year university.
-Another option, however, is community college where you can receive an education (or at least take some of your classes) at a lower tuition than traditional universities in preparation for your future.
-Another option many people consider is trade school.
+Another option, however, is community college where you can receive an education (or at least take some of your classes) at lower tuition than traditional universities in preparation for your future.
+Another option many people consider is a trade school.
 But what is the difference between community college and trade school, and how do you know which option is right for you?

 What Exactly is Trade School?

 Also known as a technical school or a vocational school, a trade school is a program that offers students hands-on experience related to a specific career.
 Some of the careers that you can look forward to with a degree from a trade school include skilled labor positions like electricians, machinists, mechanics, pharmacy technicians, dental hygienists, and nuclear technicians.
-Compared to four-year schools that require students to take electives or general education courses, the education you receive at a trade school is more streamlined and the curricula focuses on developing a specific skillset and knowledge base to ensure success in your chosen career.
+Compared to four-year schools that require students to take electives or general education courses, the education you receive at a trade school is more streamlined and the curricula focus on developing a specific skill set and knowledge base to ensure success in your chosen career.
 Many trade school programs also require students to complete some kind of apprenticeship where they work with a professional in their chosen field to learn more about the occupation by doing the job.

-The average starting salary for a trade school graduate is about $35,720 compared to about $46,900 for a bachelor degree-holder.
-You have to consider, however, the fact that most trade school programs only last for 2 years and degrees cost an average of $33,000.
+The average starting salary for a trade school graduate is about $35,720 compared to about $46,900 for a bachelor's degree-holder.
+You have to consider, however, the fact that most trade school programs only last for 2 years, and degrees cost an average of $33,000.
 A bachelor’s degree takes two years (or more) longer to complete and can cost nearly $100,000 more, all told.
 So, while a trade school graduate may not start off with a salary as high as a college graduate, he is likely to have significantly less debt and he enters the workforce two years earlier which can significantly increase his lifelong earnings.
 One downside to consider is the fact that college graduates can increase their salary by furthering their education or by completing additional certificates – for many trade school graduates, increases in earnings are directly related to their years of experience, though there are some certificate options which could allow you to specialize and earn more.

 What are the Drawbacks of Community College?

 Once you have decided to further your education after high school, your main two options are college or trade school.
 While it may seem like a simple decision to make, there are many factors to consider and the choice you make will have a significant impact on your future.
-If you hope to start a career in academia or if you aren’t quite sure what direction your education might take you, community college could be a good choice.
+If you hope to start a career in academia or if you aren’t quite sure what direction your education might take you, a community college could be a good choice.
 With more affordable tuition than a 4-year university or college and a variety of online class options, community college can enable you to sample a number of different career options or you can use it to fulfill your prerequisites before transferring to a 4-year college.

 Although there are a number of significant benefits associated with community college, it is a very different experience than attending a trade school.
-Some of the potential drawbacks of community college when compared to trade school may include the following:
+Some of the potential drawbacks of community college, when compared to trade school, may include the following:

 - Most trade school programs can be completed in 2 years versus most bachelor’s programs which take 4 years to complete – community college degrees can be completed in either 2 or 4 years, depending on the program.